ronaldwh84/BbServices/README.md

 This is a very simple web service for inserting and retrieving products information.
 I don't cover the step to deploy this to a real server but I assume this code will be run using the Visual Studio with IISExpress as the web server.

+This code is tested under localhost environment with SQL Express as the database.
+The better way is to deploy this to a real server with MSSQL Server.
+But again, this is not the scope for now.

 ### How to run the application ###

 * Pull the master branch.